 The Executive Committee

-In 1990, the organization of the 27th Golden Horse Awards Competition was transferred from the Government Information Office to The Motion Picture Development Foundation R.O.C. , and TGHFF Executive Committee was established under its authority.
-The Committee consists of nine to fifteen film scholars and filmmakers on the executive board, including the Chairman and CEO.
-There are five departments under the Committee: an administration department for internal administrative affairs, guest hospitality and cross-industry collaboration; a marketing department responsible for event planning and promotion, press coordination, advertising and publications; a competition department in charge of the competition and awards ceremony; a project promotion department attended to the execution of the project meetings; and a festival department devoted to festival planning, curation of films and invitation of filmmakers, subtitle translation and production, as well as all on-site arrangements during the festival.
+The executive board of the Committee consists of seven to eleven film scholars and film industry professionals, including the Chairman.
+The Committee’s CEO appointed by the Executive Board of the Committee, leads five departments to handle all business: an administration department for internal administrative affairs, guest hospitality and cross-industry collaboration; a marketing department responsible for event planning and promotion, press coordination, advertising and publications; a competition department in charge of the competition and awards ceremony; a film project promotion department attended to the execution of the project meetings; and a festival department devoted to festival planning, curation of films and invitation of filmmakers, subtitle translation and production, as well as all on-site arrangements during the festival.

 - The Executive Yuan issued the “Mandarin Films Award Regulation” to subsidize movies granted in the previous year on three aspects: feature films, documentary and individual techniques.
 The number of awards was unlimited and therefore each category had multiple awardees.
 Each winner received both substantial incentives (the prize, the trophy, the quota of imported foreign films) and honorary tokens (the certificate, the medal).
 With three successive year of holding this event, the prototype of the film festival was gradually formed.